-Trans fat formed naturally - this type of trans fat is produced in the gut of some grazing animals.
-That’s why small quantities of trans fat can be found in animal products like milk, milk products and meat.
+- Trans fat formed naturally - this type of trans fat is produced in the gut of some grazing animals.
+That’s why small quantities of trans fat can be found in animal products like meat, milk, and milk products.

-Trans fat formed during food processing - this type of trans fat is created when hydrogen is added to vegetable oil (a process called hydrogenation) to make it more solid.
+- Trans fat formed during food processing – this type of trans fat is created when hydrogen is added to vegetable oil (a process called hydrogenation) to make it more solid.
 Partially hydrogenated oils are used by food manufacturers to improve the texture, shelf life and flavor stability of foods.
-About half of the trans fat Americans consume is formed during food processing and partially hydrogenated oils are the main source this type of trans fat in the U.S.
+About half of the trans fat Americans consume is formed during food processing and partially hydrogenated oils are the main source of this type of trans fat in the United States (U.S.).

-As a consumer, the most important thing to know about trans fat is that it raises low-density lipoprotein (LDL or “bad”) cholesterol.
-An elevated LDL blood cholesterol level increases your risk of developing heart disease.
-Heart disease is the leading killer of both men and women in the U.S.
+Eating trans fat raises the level of low-density lipoprotein (LDL or "bad") cholesterol in the blood.
+An elevated LDL blood cholesterol level can increase your risk of developing cardiovascular disease.
+Cardiovascular disease is the leading cause of death in both men and women in the U.S.

 Fats in Your Diet

 Limiting trans fats is one component of a healthful diet that also includes limiting saturated fat and dietary cholesterol.